sseltzer/COP4531-Grep/proj6/readme.txt

 COP4531/Avengers.txt
     We may now have our first look at him.
 An Instagram photo that surfaced yesterday COP4531/myTest.txt
-    Genisys,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have There is an ave here
+    Genesis,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have There is an ave here

-- Original grep appliation output maturana@linprog2.cs.fsu.edu:~/projtest>grep -n ave COP4531/*.txt
+- Original grep application output maturana@linprog2.cs.fsu.edu:~/projtest>grep -n ave COP4531/*.txt
 COP4531/Avengers.txt:7:We may now have our first look at him.
-An Instagram photo that surfaced yesterday COP4531/myTest.txt:7:Genisys,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have COP4531/myTest.txt:14:There is an ave here maturana@linprog2.cs.fsu.edu:~/projtest>
+An Instagram photo that surfaced yesterday COP4531/myTest.txt:7:Genesis,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have COP4531/myTest.txt:14:There is an ave here maturana@linprog2.cs.fsu.edu:~/projtest>